Cytology is the examination of cells from the body under a microscope.

 Atypical or Suspicious

-These terms are used when cells do not appear normal, but it cannot be confirmed that they are cancerous or precancerous.
+normal, but it can’t be confirmed that they are cancerous or precancerous.